iinsys/devops/ansible/kodecloud/level-1/task-5/readme.md

         group: "{{ ansible_user }}"
 ```

-# Explanation:
+### Explanation:

-# Inventory file:
+#### Inventory file:
-# - The inventory defines the app servers and their respective SSH connection details.
+ - The inventory defines the app servers and their respective SSH connection details.

-# Playbook tasks:
+#### Playbook tasks:
-# - hosts: app_servers: Targets all app servers in the inventory.
+ - hosts: app_servers: Targets all app servers in the inventory.
-# - become: true: Ensures elevated privileges to create the file under /usr/src/.
+ - become: true: Ensures elevated privileges to create the file under /usr/src/.
-# - file module:
+ - file module:
-#   - Creates the file /usr/src/app.txt if it doesn’t exist (state: touch).
+   - Creates the file `/usr/src/app.txt` if it doesn’t exist (state: touch).
-#   - Sets permissions (mode: '0755').
+   - Sets permissions `(mode: '0755')`.
-#   - Dynamically assigns ownership (owner and group) using the ansible_user variable
+   - Dynamically assigns ownership (owner and group) using the ansible_user variable
-#     (matches the user defined in the inventory).
+     (matches the user defined in the inventory).

-# Step 3: Run the Playbook
+#### Step 3: Run the Playbook
-# Execute the playbook to verify the solution:
+ Execute the playbook to verify the solution:
 ```bash
 ansible-playbook -i ~/playbook/inventory ~/playbook/playbook.yml
 ```